microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/FunctionsAndActions/README.md

 ### Section 9: Delete sample records

-Operations: A reference to each record created in this sample was added to a list as it was created.
-In this sample the records are deleted using a `$batch` operation.
+Operations: A reference to each record created in this sample is added to a list as it's created.
+In this sample, the records are deleted using a `$batch` operation.

 ## Clean up

-By default this sample will delete all the records created in it.
+By default this sample deletes all the records created in it.

-If you want to view created records after the sample is completed, change the `deleteCreatedRecords` variable to `false` and you will be prompted to decide if you want to delete the records.
+If you want to view created records after the sample is completed, change the `deleteCreatedRecords` variable to `false` and you're be prompted to delete the records if desired.